 Plum cake.
 Berlin-Reinickendorf, Germany. © Matt Lemon Photography.
 All Rights Reserved.

-I recently moved back to the neighbourhood I grew up in to a semi-detached house with a garden owned by the parents of an old friend.
-There is a plum tree in the garden, of which I currently have the pleasure of gathering fallen fruits from, and their taste is indeed emotional and familiar, because in the backyard of my childhood home, just 5 minutes from here, there was a plum tree, too.
-As I rediscover my old neighbourhood, the taste of the plums lets me remember the autumns of my childhood, when all too often I couldn’t wait for the them to ripen and got a stomachache from eating unripe plums.
+Back in 2013, I moved back to the neighbourhood I grew up in and into a semi-detached house with a garden owned by the parents of an old friend.
+There was a plum tree in the garden, of which I had the pleasure of gathering fallen fruits from, and their taste was indeed emotional and familiar, because in the backyard of my childhood home, just 5 minutes from there, there was a plum tree, too.
+As I rediscovered my old neighbourhood, the plums’ taste made me remember the autumns of my childhood, when all too often I couldn’t wait for the them to ripen and got a stomachache from eating unripe plums.

 Fallen Fruit is an art collective founded in 2004 by David Burns, Matias Viegener and Austin Young that began by mapping fruit trees growing on or over public property in Los Angeles.
 The following paragraphs were taken from their website and Facebook page.
 You can watch a short film about their project (see video below) and read Janet Owen Driggs’ article Fallen Fruit and the ‘Thin End of the Wedge’ (on KCET Artbound) or Patricia Leigh Brown’s article Tasty, and Subversive, Too: ‘Fruit Activists’ take Urban Gardens in a New Direction New York Times.

 “Fallen Fruit use fruit as a common denominator to change the way you see the world.
 Using photography, video, performance, and installation, Fallen Fruit’s work focuses on urban space, neighborhood, located citizenship and community in relation to fruit.
 The collaboration has expanded to include serialized public projects and site-specific installations and happenings in various cities around the world.